MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 The `Get-SPOContainer` cmdlet retrieves and returns a list of Containers and details of an individual Container created under a SharePoint repository services application.
 This command is available only in SharePoint Online Management Shell version 16.0.24211.12000 or higher to run this cmdlet.

-You need to be a SharePoint Online administrator or Global Administrator to run this cmdlet.
+You must be a SharePoint Online Administrator or Global Administrator to run this cmdlet.

 > [!NOTE]
 > Containers in the Recycle Bin will not be retrieved by using the `Get-SPOContainer` cmdlet.